-If quoting a longer passage, it is common practice for the whole quotation to be indented:
+If quoting a longer passage, approximately three lines of text or longer, it is common practice for the whole quotation to be indented.
+Quotation marks are unnecessary:

 The following passage is worth quoting in full:

 Dame Irene Ward MP...demanded to know why the Librarian of the House of Commons was advertising for male assistants only.
 He gave as his excuse the rigours of all-night sittings and the fear that male members might be embarrassed by seeing women humping ladders.
 When Irene threatened to raise the matter again by carrying a ladder into the Chamber herself, the Librarian gave way with the result that there are now three or four efficient female assistants in the House of Commons Library.
 (Brookes 1967, p.
 202)